AloisJanicek/org-roam-server-light/readme.md

 A basic understanding of Python3's syntax and OOP components will help you through this tutorial.
 Components important to the server will be explained as we move through, but basic syntax will not be explained.

 The full source code is available on Git, with the appropriate versions tagged.
-Today's version is tagged as "basic-webserver."
+Today's version is tagged as "v1-webserver".

 Let's dive right in.